Introduction

 Benzene

-is C6H6.
-In your organic chemistry textbook, you may see it presented in
+Benzene is a very important organic compound that is commonly used in manufacturing and as an organic solvent in labs.
+Its molecular formula is C6H6.
+In your organic chemistry textbook, you may see it presented in a ring structure:

 This is what the above structures of benzene actually represent: